-An example of the latter is 9A Vermont Statutes Annotated § 2-316(5):
+Many jurisdictions have enacted a non-uniform version of the statute that provides that implied warranties cannot be disclaimed in the sale of consumer goods.
+An example is 9A Vermont Statutes Annotated § 2-316(5):

 (5) The provisions of subsections (2), (3) and (4) of this section shall not apply to sales of new or unused consumer goods or services.
 Any language, oral or written, used by a seller or manufacturer of consumer goods and services, which attempts to exclude or modify any implied warranties of merchantability and fitness for a particular purpose or to exclude or modify the consumer's remedies for breach of those warranties, shall be unenforceable.
 For the purposes of this section, "consumer" means consumer as defined in chapter 63 of Title 9.